Need help choosing a Raval restaurant for dinner?

 Mama Café.
 For a more informal and lighter meal, head to this popular Raval restaurant with a menu inspired in the more than 40 nationalities living in the district: woks, pasta, salads, meat… With a young atmosphere, the wall is always decorated with paintings and pictures of local artists that reminds you that the venue had been an art gallery before it became a restaurant.
 During lunchtime they have a very affordable day menu that almost always includes a vegetarian-friendly option.
 Dinners are always à la carte.
 Make sure to call to book a table, or show up early: it’s a very popular place and you don’t want to have to wait by the counter until there is a table available.
 It’s one of our guide’s Miriam favorite restaurants (she discovered it when she was living in the neighborhood), and we’ll often eat there when we haven’t seen each other for a while.

-But wait!
-Would you like to know which Raval restaurant was the favorite of Juan Carlos I, the former king of Spain?
-Share this post to discover it!
+AND BONUS!
+Which Raval restaurant was the favorite of Juan Carlos I, the former king of Spain?

 Ca l’Isidre.
 This is the favorite restaurant of our former king, Juan Carlos I. This classic restaurant offers since 1970 a unique cuisine based in fresh ingredients that the owner, Mr. Isidre, buys every morning in the Boqueria market (if you get there early, you are likely to see him choosing his fish in the central fish section or buying fresh mushrooms at Petràs at the bottom of the market).
 Tradicional Catalan and Mediterranean cuisine with some modern touches, and a cellar featuring more than 400 different wines.
 It’s an old school restaurant, with elegant mantelpieces and quiet atmosphere: perfect for a formal meal or a business lunch, or to regal your palate with local delicacies such as the most expensive Spanish ham or some dish including truffle or foie gras.